Have a specific

 Blue Mosque building in green courtyard in Yerevan city on sunny autumn day.
 The Blue Mosque is Shia mosque, it was built in 1766

 In Yerevan, where the skyline is defined by the pink tuff of Soviet Neoclassicism, the Blue Mosque (Kapuyt Mzkit) stands as a striking anomaly.
 Located at 12 Mesrop Mashtots Avenue, this 18th-century complex is the only functioning Islamic monument in Armenia.
-Yet, it is more than a religious remnant; it is a historiographical palimpsest that has survived the Erivan Khanate, the Russian Empire, and the Soviet Union to become a modern instrument of diplomacy between Yerevan and Tehran.
+Yet, it is more than a religious remnant; it is a modern instrument of diplomacy between Yerevan and Tehran.

 While the early 19th-century Erivan Khanate boasted eight congregational mosques, the Blue Mosque is the sole survivor.
-Its preservation was not secured by religious authority, but by Armenian intellectuals who repurposed the site as a sanctuary for the arts during the Soviet era, shielding the sacred space with a veneer of cultural utility.
+Its preservation was secured by Armenian intellectuals who repurposed the site as a sanctuary for the arts during the Soviet era, shielding the sacred space with a veneer of cultural utility.

 I. The Geopolitical Genesis: The Erivan Khanate

 The mosque’s origins lie in the fractured power structure of the mid-18th century South Caucasus.
 Following Nader Shah Afshar's assassination in 1747, the region split into semi-autonomous khanates.
-Huseyn Ali Khan Qajar, the governor of Erivan, commissioned the mosque to assert political legitimacy and rebuild the city's infrastructure after the devastating earthquake of 1679.
+Huseyn Ali Khan Qajar, the governor of Erivan, commissioned the mosque to rebuild the city's infrastructure after the devastating earthquake of 1679.

 Unlike fortress mosques reserved for the elite, the Blue Mosque was built in the city proper (shahr).
 It functioned as a civic anchor next to the bazaar and hammam, integrating prayer into the commercial life of Old Erivan.